 Strength: Our Maths curriculum enables children to show strength by building resilience, curiosity and enthusiasm towards the subject.
 It encourages children to move fluently between their skills, applying them to Science and other subjects.
 Our Maths curriculum is used as a foundation for understanding the world.

 At Wanstead Church School, we teach daily Mathematics to all children, whatever their ability or individual need, using the Power Maths scheme.
 Through our quality first Mathematics teaching, we provide learning opportunities that enable all children to make good progress.
 In Key Stage 1 and for Key Stage 2, sessions last for approximately one hour.
-Children complete work in their Power Maths exercise books.
-The children also have a Maths Journal.
-This is for any work the children complete that is not in their Power Maths book.
-This work is in the format of sheets and written work.
+In lessons, children often complete work in their Power Maths books.
+The children also have a Maths Journal where they are encouraged to make their own recordings in response to tasks which are carefully prepared by the teacher.
 The Maths Journals are used in a variety of circumstances:

 - When a child has completed the work in their Power Maths book and is continuing to deepen understanding and build on reasoning skills.